‘100% natural’. ‘Nothing artificial’. ‘Preservative free’. 'Organic'.

 Some synthetic ingredients have received a bad rap after being linked to studies1 exposing certain health concerns (such as skin irritations and hormone disruptions) and environmental risks.

-The synthetic ingredients we choose to leave out of AMPERNA® include sulfates, parabens, petrochemicals, vinyls and synthetic fragrance because we are concerned about their potential environmental and health effects and our focus is on using gentle ingredients for the most sensitive skin.
+The synthetic ingredients we choose to leave out of AMPERNA® include sulfates, parabens, petrochemicals, vinyls and synthetic fragrance and our focus is on using gentle ingredients for the most sensitive skin.
 Our founder Kiri personally experienced skin flare-ups when using products that contained these ingredients and knows first hand how irritating they can be to some skin types.

 ‘Synthetics lack the therapeutic qualities that many natural ingredients offer,’ explains biologist and environmental scientist Lorraine Dallmeier of Formula Botanica Organic Cosmetic Science School.
 ‘We are left cold by most mainstream cosmetics as they are generally pumped full of water, cheap fillers, animal by-products, synthetic skin irritants and artificial fragrances’.